 This research area aims to understand the fragmentation, breakup, and combustion of structural energetic materials subject to explosive launch or rapid impact in counter-WMD munitions.
 We examine both model materials and high density materials, focusing on dynamic and quasi-static mechanical properties, as well as energetic release, using state-of-the-art test facilities.

-Structural Materials Research Projects Reactive Materials Research Projects
+Reactive Materials Research Projects Structural Materials Research Projects

 Brazing Dissimilar Metals with Novel Composite Foils (Inactive)